 Total Size/Sales of the Industry:

-Use the databases and resources such as the S&P Industry Surveys and Statista recommended above.
+Use the databases and resources such as the S&P Industry Surveys in the NetAdvantage database and Statista recommended above.

 Some things to consider: